 As a college athlete, the decision to choose a school can be a daunting one.
-While scholarships are often a significant factor in the decision-making process, there are many other important factors to consider when choosing a school.
+While are often a significant factor in the decision-making process, there are many other important factors to consider when choosing a school.
 Scholarships aside, here are just five of many things to take into consideration when you're browsing through universities on your recruiting journey:

 1. Location